COMMENT: The new Iran – Azerbaijan transit route reflects shifting geopolitical realities

 Moreover, the alternative route through Iran will enable Azerbaijan to restore diplomatic relations and facilitate trade with its big neighbour, while Armenia will remain in play as a future partner for regional transport connections.

-Nevertheless, it will remain an arduous task for Azerbaijan and Armenia to reach a final peace, particularly after the military operation carried out by Azerbaijan against the unrecognized Nagorno-Karabakh Republic on September 19.
-As a result, Azerbaijan ensured full control over Nagorno-Karabakh, which is internationally recognized as part of its territory, and dismissed the separatist government.
+Nevertheless, it will remain an arduous task for Azerbaijan and Armenia to reach a final peace, particularly after the military operation carried out by Azerbaijan against the unrecognised Nagorno-Karabakh Republic on September 19.
+As a result, Azerbaijan ensured full control over Nagorno-Karabakh, which is internationally recognised as part of its territory, and dismissed the separatist government.
 The dramatic events caused a mass flight of ethnic Armenians from the region.

 The Azerbaijani authorities are keen to maintain regional stability by keeping Iran at a close distance and preventing it from allying with Armenia.
 Undoubtedly, the pragmatic economic partnership with Azerbaijan suits Iran's interests well, mainly due to the economic dividends of transit projects.
 The stable economic relations with Baku will enable Iran to get direct access to the Russian market within the North-South Corridor (INSTC), as Azerbaijan is the key part of the Iran-Russian (Rasht-Astara) railway connection.